taikedz/dockervisor/README.md

 Jockler allows you to start and stop containers by specifying the image name, instead of individual container names.
 Any one image managed by jockler can only have one container running.

-Jockler ensures that all containers started by jockler use the same port exposures and volume mounts, using a `dcv-$IMAGENAME` file.
+Jockler ensures that all containers started by jockler use the same port exposures and volume mounts, using a `jockler-$IMAGENAME` file.

 This means that if you build a new version of an image, your new container will use the same data as the old container.